sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/getting_started.md

 ## Prerequisites for All Users

 ### Skills
-To begin with the SidecarT board, **all users are required to have a minimum experience with computers**.
+To begin with the Multi-device board, **all users are required to have a minimum experience with computers**.
 Power on, power off, and basic knowledge of how to use a computer is enough to get started.
 However, it’s desirable for users to be familiar with the Atari ST computer series, its hardware, and software.

 ### Hardware
 Users will need the following hardware:

 - An Atari ST computer series: ST, STE, or MegaST or MegaSTE.
-It's worth noting that the SidecarT board can emulate a physical floppy drive, so an Atari ST without a (or a broken) floppy drive can still be used with the SidecarT board.
-The SidecarT board is also compatible with TOS versions ranging from 1.00 to 2.06, almost every single ST and STE series compute sold.
+It's worth noting that the Multi-device board can emulate a physical floppy drive, so an Atari ST without a (or a broken) floppy drive can still be used with the Multi-device board.
+The Multi-device board is also compatible with TOS versions ranging from 1.00 to 2.06, almost every single ST and STE series compute sold.

 {:refdef: style="text-align: center;"}
 ![Atari 520ST](https://sidecartridge.com/assets/images/quickstart/atari520st.jpeg)
 {: refdef}

-- A SidecarT board
+- A Multi-device board

 {:refdef: style="text-align: center;"}
 ![SidecarT without Raspberry Pi Pico](/sidecartridge-multidevice/assets/images/BOARD-3.1-KIT-TOP.png)